-What is the Kiwi.com Guarantee (disruption protection) and why is it useful?
+What is Disruption Protection and why is it useful?

-Our Kiwi.com Guarantee (disruption protection) is a unique extra service that covers you if your trip gets disrupted because carriers changed, canceled, or delayed any part of it.
-If that happens, we’ll get you to your destination or can immediately send you a refund.
+Our Disruption Protection is a unique extra service that covers you if your trip gets disrupted because carriers changed, canceled, or delayed any part of it.
+We have two levels of coverage, Basic and Premium

-You can add the Kiwi.com Guarantee (disruption protection) when you book your trip.
-It's also possible to add it afterwards, but its availability depends on your departure date.
+You can decide which level of Disruption Protection you’d like when you book your trip.
+It's also possible to add our Premium version afterwards, but its availability depends on your departure date.
 If it is still available, you’ll be able to add it in your trip page

 Why is it useful?

-Short answer — with our Kiwi.com Guarantee (disruption protection), you get more alternative routes than carriers offer and we cover your costs even when they don’t.
+Short answer — with Disruption Protection, you get more options than carriers offer and we cover your costs even when they don’t.

 Also, we always guarantee your whole Kiwi.com trip — even if you travel with multiple carriers or have different carrier reservations (this is what we call a self-transfer).